 Below, we’ve addressed the most frequently asked questions about healthcare email marketing..
 Here are best practices for leveraging this highly effective channel— generating $42:1 ROI on average—to engage consumers along the healthcare journey.

-How is healthcare marketing changing when it comes to email?
+How is healthcare email marketing evolving?

 Email marketing is emerging as a leading driver of consumer and physician engagement for hospitals and other healthcare organizations.
 This is illustrated by our 2020 State of Healthcare Content Marketing study, which found that email is the No. 1 tactic to engage physicians and No. 2 tactic for generating service line leads.
 With more than 3 in 4 healthcare marketers surveyed using email, the key is avoiding generic messages.
 This is especially true for messages related to COVID-19.
 Instead, engage consumers in a personalized way by delivering timely, relevant information based on demographics along with self-selected or modeled interest categories.

 Lead generation is ideal when you have a CRM platform or marketing automation platform.
 You can target messages around priority service lines.
-Typically, this consumer journey will consist of monthly engagement around annual physicals, year-end benefits utilization and other strategic topics with a call to action that connects to the service line featured.
+Typically, this consumer journey will consist of monthly engagement around annual physicals, return mammogram visits, year-end benefits utilization and other strategic topics with a call to action that connects to the service line featured.

-How are marketers utilizing email lists?
+How are marketers generating and maintaining quality email lists?

 Subject lines should be clear, succinct and attention-grabbing.
 A/B testing for subject lines and content should be used whenever starting a new email campaign.
 This compiles performance data, allowing marketers to plan future emails accordingly.